USU-Analytics-Solution-Center/Bruno.jl/docs/src/tutorials/fin_inst/base_asset.md

 # Base Assets (Widgets)

 ## Overview
-[Widgets](@ref Type_system) are base (or underlying) assets for a FinancialInstrument, they can also be used by themselves.
-Examples include the Stock, Bond, and Commodity structs.
+[Widgets](@ref Type_system) are base (or underlying) assets for a Financial Instrument, they can also be used by themselves.
+Examples include the stock, bond, and commodity structs.

 ## [Creating a Widget](@id widget_tutorial)
-The following example is how to create a random dataset representing historical prices and creat a Stock widget using those prices.
+The following example is how to create a random dataset representing historical prices and create a Stock widget using those prices.
 ```
 # creating a random 'dataset' of 15 simulated prices
 historical_prices = rand(50:70, 15)